 - i.
-The Planning and Zoning Commission shall hold a public hearing on an application for a zoning amendment not later than thirty days after the date the application is filed. - The Planning and Zoning Commission shall make a recommendation to City Council on the application at the next City Council meeting and not later than the 20th day after the Commission closes the public hearing on the application. - The Planning and Zoning Commissions may recommend that the Council: - (a) Approve the application as proposed - (b) Approve a more restrictive zoning classification than what is requested in the application - (c) Approve the proposed classification subject to conditions, if applicable - (d) Deny the application - iv.
-If P&Z fails to hold a public hearing on the established time frame the application is considered denied, unless the applicant allows for the time extension.
+The Planning and Zoning Commission shall hold a public hearing on an application for a zoning amendment not later than thirty days after the date the application is filed. - The Planning and Zoning Commission shall make a recommendation to City Council on the application at the next City Council meeting and not later than the 20th day after the Commission closes the public hearing on the application. - iii.
+The Planning and Zoning Commissions may recommend that the Council: - Approve the application as proposed - Approve a more restrictive zoning classification than what is requested in the ii. application - iii.
+Approve the proposed classification subject to conditions, if applicable - iv.
+Deny the application - iv.
+If the Planning and Zoning Commission fails to hold a public hearing on the established time frame the application is considered denied, unless the applicant allows for the time extension.